 Unlike some add-ons, the one cost gets you everything you need in most cases.
 A few chairs might require a different mounting set, at a small additional cost, but the WheelDrive fits most wheelchairs (including all Quickie ones) with the standard mounting.
 The only cost options are spoke guards, handrim covers, and spare batteries - which most people won't need.

-The clear alternative to the WheelDrive is Alber's E-Motions, particularly the newer DuoDrive version.
+The clear alternative to the WheelDrive is Alber's E-Motions.
 The WheelDrive has the advantage that it doesn't require any bracketry be affixed to your chair, and all its features come as standard - there are no paid-for unlockable features.
-While the WheelDrive has its continuous drive controlled by the inner handrims, the E-Motion DuoDrive does this via a hand controller attached further forward on the frame.
-We recommend trying both to see which works best for you.

 It must be acknowledged that when first launched several years ago the WheelDrive had some reliability issues.
 It was subsequently withdrawn, extensively reconfigured and tested before being relaunched in the European market first - where its reliability has now been established, before the WheelDrive 2.0 was relaunched in the UK in 2022.
 We are confident that it now offers the reliability you would expect of it.